KulyaNikita/Machine-Learning-Phylogenomics-Workshop-St-Andrews/README.md

 # St. Andrew: Machine Learning Phylogenomics

-Welcome to this hands-on exercise in machine learning phylogenomics.
+Welcome to this hands-on exercise in machine learning phylogenomics.<br>
-In this assignment, you will train your own neural network to predict the topology of 4-taxon trees and
+In this assignment, you will train your own neural network to predict the topology of 4-taxon trees and<br>
 then calculate the congruence between predicted quartets and a reference tree topology.